shelling/app-ldap/README.md

 infomation via /etc/ldap.conf or the same file at different locations so that you can command almost the same as the time you are using /etc/* files.
 And all permission would be determined via the UID of users.
 So, just configure your LDAP server and client well and install App::LDAP, it would serves there as the tools you are familiar to and help you migrate/import/export data rapidly.
-Enjoy the time managing hundreds of computers wihout more loading.
+Enjoy the time managing hundreds of computers without more loading.

 ## INSTALLATION